Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 Gluon mobile app partially signs the transaction using P1.
 Both the signature and transaction details are sent to Gluon TeaLeaf to continue.

 Gluon TeaLeaf takes over the rest of the task by verifying and signing using P2.
-Finally, Gluon TeaLeaf sends the signature by P1 and P2 to Polkadot to complete the transaction.
+Finally, Gluon TeaLeaf sends the signature by P1 and P2 to Mintbase to complete the transaction.

 The User will receive the confirmation event of a completed task.